 Sweet Fennel

-- This aromatic annual looks like Dill, the plant, not the pickle!
-It has a bulbous root, narrow stalks and fine leaves all of which have a licorice flavor.
-It can be eaten fresh in salads or cooked with fish, soups or stews.
+- This aromatic annual resembles dill in appearance, but it is not the same as the pickle!
+It has a bulbous root, narrow stalks, and fine leaves, all of which have a licorice flavor.
+It can be eaten fresh in salads or cooked with fish, soups, or stews.

-- If you plan to grow fennel and dill in the same garden, you should keep the plants from cross pollinating or the flavours will combine.
+- If you plan to grow fennel and dill in the same garden, you should keep the plants from cross-pollinating to prevent their flavors from combining.

-- Fennel will reseed itself but it’ll pick up the taste of dill if there is any growing nearby.
+- Fennel will reseed itself, but it will pick up the taste of dill if there is any growing nearby.

-- The leaves and seeds can also be dried the same way as Savory.
+- The leaves and seeds can also be dried in the same manner as savory.

-- Fennel is said to improve digestion, help reduce the appetite and gas and used to be used to calm fussy babies.
+- Fennel is believed to improve digestion, help reduce appetite and gas, and was traditionally used to soothe fussy babies.

 planting